Eva Warigia: Background and education

-She was born in Kenya and attended local elementary and secondary schools.
+Warigia was born in Kenya and attended local elementary and secondary schools.
 She has a bachelor's degree from the University of Nairobi.
-As of May 2020, Eva Warigia was pursuing a Master of Business Administration, from Strathmore Business School in Nairobi.
+As of May 2020, she was pursuing a Master of Business Administration, from Strathmore Business School in Nairobi.

 Career

 Warigia's involvement in the venture capital arena goes back to the early 2010s.
-In 2017, she was appointed as Co-Executive Director at EAVCA, to serve with Esther Ndeti.
+In 2017, she was appointed as co-executive director at EAVCA, to serve with Esther Ndeti.
 Their joint responsibility is to increase "advocacy, intelligence, networking and training on private equity" in the region.

-At EAVCA she overseas collaboration with trade associations, incubators and accelerators to grow local awareness of venture capital and private equity, as alternative sources of capital.
+At EAVCA, she oversees collaboration with trade associations, incubators and accelerators to grow local awareness of venture capital and private equity, as alternative sources of capital.
 EAVCA carries out industry-specific research highlighting opportunities that exist in East Africa.
 Warigia covers the countries of Ethiopia, Kenya, Tanzania, Rwanda and Uganda.

-Prior to her employment at EAVCA, Eva worked as a senior consultant at Africa Practice (East Africa), a Nairobi-based public relations company.
+Prior to her employment at EAVCA, Warigia worked as a senior consultant at Africa Practice (East Africa), a Nairobi-based public relations company.